SeTriones/webrtc_package/README.md

 Find out all webrtc header files and jsoncpp header files(You can collect all the other third_party header files as you want).

 Find out all the object files(\*.o), remove those for testing(This may look ugly), finally using ar to merge them into one static lib(libwebrtc_full.a).

+How to enable H264:

+If you build on out/Default

+Write the following in args.gn:

+	is_debug = false
+	proprietary_codecs = true
+	rtc_use_h264 = true
+	ffmpeg_branding = "Chrome"